wikimedia/machinelearning-liftwing-inference-services/huggingface_modelserver/README.md

 that we want to avoid pytorch to be reinstalled.
 The reason is that the base image has pytorch-rocm installed which has different metadata that torch and pip will try to install the cpu version of pytorch leaving us with an additional 2-3GB of files that we don't need.
 In order to update to the latest version of kserve, you can do the following:
-- sync the liftwing branch in the wikimedia/kserve repository to the kserve/kserve one via the `Update branch` button under the synf fork menu in the github UI.
+- sync the `main` branch in our fork wikimedia/kserve repository to the kserve/kserve one via the `Update branch` button under the sync fork menu in the github UI.
+  - If we plan to use a custom commit (in development phase) we can sync also the `liftwing` branch to the latest version of the `main` branch.
+  - If we plan to use a stable release then we should also sync all the tags manually via cli.
+    ```
+    git remote update upstream https://github.com/kserve/kserve.git
+    git fetch upstream --tags
+    git push origin --tags
+    ```

 Next to update the dependencies in the requirements.txt file we'll have to do one of the following:
 - Build the docker image locally by removing the no-deps flag from the blubber config.
 This will allow pip to automatically resolve the required dependencies.